 Skip to main content

-As we make steady technological advances – such as IoT and AI – we look for new and better applications to improve our buildings.
+As we make steady technological advances – such as the Internet of Things (IoT) and Artificial Intelligence (AI) – we look for new and better applications to improve our buildings.
 Smart buildings in themselves are not new.
 A smart building is an automated system with a central processing unit, sensors, and data monitoring ability that evaluates the building’s performance.
 This is generally for energy usage, but other basic needs such as safety management and security are included.
 But what is the future of smart buildings?
 Intelligence is the answer; through building intelligence, building managers can collect actionable data from user devices, sensors, systems, and services on the premises.
 Applying that data using artificial intelligence and machine learning makes the building both programmable and responsive to the needs of the users and the building manager.

 • Smart elevators, a prime example of the potential of smart building technology, are capable of collecting data, monitoring traffic flows, and providing vital passenger information.
 The ability to remotely monitor elevators and perform preventive maintenance significantly reduces service interruptions and minimises downtime.
 These elevators can also restrict access to authorised personnel, using advanced security measures such as fingerprint or smart card recognition.
 If the user data indicates visits to multiple floors, the VoIP protocol is activated to communicate with the user.
 A voice message from the elevator enquires about the destination and records the user’s response.
 Users can define the destination floor using a voice command, a smart solution that minimises contact with surfaces in sensitive environments or during a pandemic.